divyanshyadavv/Adani-Group-Stocks-Analysis-SQL/README.md

 We load raw stock market data (CSV), clean and transform it into a structured format, and run queries to uncover insights such as returns, volumes, and price trends.

 ---
+# 📂 Dataset Information

+This project uses the **Adani Group Stocks Dataset** sourced from Kaggle.
+It contains historical daily trading data for multiple Adani Group companies.

+**Columns in the dataset:**
+- `trade_timestamp` → Raw timestamp in nanoseconds since epoch
+- `symbol` → Stock ticker symbol
+- `company` → Full company name
+- `open_price` → Opening price of the stock
+- `high_price` → Highest trading price during the day
+- `low_price` → Lowest trading price during the day
+- `close_price` → Closing price of the stock
+- `volume` → Total number of shares traded
+- `dividends` → Dividend issued (if any)
+- `stock_splits` → Stock split ratio (if any)

+✅ Covers **all major Adani businesses** listed on the Indian stock market.
+✅ Data is at **daily frequency** and can be aggregated to monthly/yearly levels.

 ## ⚙️ 1.
 Database Setup